vieirads/100DaysOfCode/r1-log.md

 ### R1D12
 Today I worked on some elements of my introductory python course's page.
 I applied some CSS to make display figures in a nicer way and also modified the mark tag, adding an animation using ``@keyframes`` that make the background change colors when you hover.

+### R1D13
+ Fixed the problem I was having with the challenge in "Responsive Web Design Principles" by using Firefox.
+Also went through the flexbox section of **freeCodeCamp**.
+Despite the concept being simple and straightforward, I still have some practice to do.

+It is pretty cool and simple how the elements can change according to simple commands, such as ``flex-shrink`` and ``flex-grow``.
+For the elements respond to such properties, they should be child of a tag with a CSS property ``display: flex``.
+You can also change the orientation of the elements (vertical or horizontal) and tell how they should be placed.